openebs-archive/openebs-docs/docs/cstor.md

 cStor has two main components:

-(a) **cStor Pool Pods:** cStor pool pods are responsible for persisting the data on to the disks.
+(a) **cStor Pool Pods:** cStor pool pods are responsible for persisting data into the disks.
 The cStor pool pods are instantiated on a node and are provided with one or more disks on which data will be saved.
 Each cStor pool pod can save data of one or more cStor volumes. cStor pool pod carves out space for each volume replica, manages the snapshots and clones of the replica.
 A set of such cStor pool pods form a single Storage Pool.
 The administrator will have to create a Storage Pool of type cStor, before creating a StorageClass for cStor Volumes.

 (b) **cStor Target Pods:**  When a cStor Volume is provisioned, it creates a new cStor target pod that is responsible for exposing the iSCSI LUN. cStor target pod receives the data from the workloads, and then passes it on to the respective cStor Volume Replicas (on cStor Pools). cStor target pod handles the synchronous replication and quorum management of its replicas.

 ## cStor targets

-cStor target runs as a pod and exposes an iSCSI lun on 3260 port.
+cStor target runs as a pod and exposes an iSCSI LUN on 3260 port.
 It also exports the volume metrics that can be scraped by Prometheus.

 ## cStor pools

 A cStor pool is local to a node in OpenEBS.
 A pool on a node is an aggregation of set of disks which are attached to that node.
 A pool contains replicas of different volumes, with not more than one replica of a given volume.
-OpenEBS scheduler at run time decides to schedule a replica in a pool according to a policy.
+OpenEBS scheduler at run time decides to schedule replica in a pool according to the policy.
 A pool can be expanded dynamically without affecting the volumes residing in it.
 An advantage of this capability is the thin provisioning of cStor volumes.
 A cStor volume size can be much higher at the provisioning time than the actual capacity available in the pool.

  <br><img src="/docs/assets/cstor-pool.png" alt="cStor components" width="400"/>

 <br>

-A pool is an important OpenEBS component for the Kubernetes administrators in the design and planning of storage classes  which are the primary interfaces to consume the persistent storage by applications or application developers.
+A pool is an important OpenEBS component for the Kubernetes administrators in the design and planning of storage classes  which are the primary interfaces to consume the persistent storage by applications.

 <br>**Benefits of a cStor pool**